Edith's 50th Birthday: Plot

 In Part 1, Edith's family plans a surprise party for her 50th birthday (though she, in fact, knows about the party and is in the process of baking her own birthday cake).
 As she waits alone in the house, a young man appears at the door, identifying himself as "Detective Lambert", and says he is searching for a rapist.
 He soon reveals that he is the rapist and starts to sexually assault Edith.
 His attempts to initiate the assault are interrupted by Edith's rambling, and then a phone call from a family friend, but he refuses Edith's further attempts to thwart him.
 Archie comes over to claim a punch bowl, and the man takes his clothes, hides in the closet and threatens to kill both Archie and Edith if she says anything.
 Archie enters grumbling about a mishap that occurred at the Stivic house involving their punchbowl and pet goldfish, claims the punch bowl, and while he does notice Edith is visibly upset, he scoffs at it, thinking she's just getting emotional about the dead goldfish, and he storms out.

 Once they are alone, the man begins tearing at Edith's clothes, but Edith buys time by saying she smells something burning in the kitchen.
 Edith's cake is, in fact, burning in the oven, and the man allows her to pull it out.
-She suddenly strikes him in the face with the burning cake, throws him out of the house, and runs over to Gloria and Michael's house, where the party is supposed to take place.
-As Edith's family and friends yell "Surprise!", she collapses, sobbing, into Archie's arms, causing Archie to realize something is wrong.
+When he tells her to get rid of it, Edith suddenly stuffs the burnt cake into his face, then shoves him out the back door, and frantically runs through the living room out the front door and over to Gloria and Michael's house, where the party is supposed to take place.
+As Edith's family and friends yell "Surprise!", she collapses in sobs into Archie's arms, causing Archie to realize something is wrong.